Raden Patah: Foundations of the Demak Sultanate

 The longer the Glagahwangi pesantren was progressing.
 Brawijaya (aka Bhre Kertabhumi) in Majapahit was worried that Raden Patah intended to rebel.
-Raden Kusen, who at that time had been appointed Adipati of Terung, was ordered to summon Raden Patah.
+Raden Kusen, who at that time had been appointed Duke of Terung, was ordered to summon Raden Patah.

-Raden Kusen confronts Raden Patah to Majapahit.
+Duke of Terung confronts Raden Patah to Majapahit.
 Brawijaya (identified as Brawijaya V) was impressed and finally agreed to admit Raden Patah as his son.
 Raden Patah was appointed regent, while Glagahwangi was renamed Demak, with the capital being named Bintara.

 According to Chinese chronicle of the Sam Poo Kong temple, Jin Bun moved from Surabaya to Demak in 1475.
 Then he conquered Semarang in 1477 as a subordinate of Demak.
 This made Kung-ta-bu-mi (aka Bhre Kertabhumi) in Majapahit uneasy.
 However, thanks to the persuasion of Bong Swi Hoo (aka Sunan Ampel), Kung-ta-bu-mi was willing to acknowledge Jin Bun as a son, and formalized his position as regent at Bing-to-lo (Chinese spelling for Bintoro).